carlos-gg/ecubevis/README.md

 `ecubevis` will allow you to create:

-* interactive plots of in-memory 3D and 4D ``xr.Dataset`` or ``xr.DataArray`` objects.
-The sliders, thanks to `hvplot`, allow easy exploration of the data as 2D arrays across the time and vertical level dimensions:
+* interactive plots of in-memory 2D, 3D and 4D ``xr.Dataset`` or ``xr.DataArray`` objects.
+The sliders, thanks to `hvplot`, allow easy exploration of multi-dimensional data as 2D arrays across the time and additional dimensions:

 <img src="./screenshots/ecubevis_1.png" width="300">